 If you have any questions, please feel free to reach out to Marc Pruchnicki at [email protected]

 This program is an extension of the summer program allowing youth who had exceptional performance to continue working throughout the school year.
 The availability, length, hours, and number of youth varies annually based on funding.

 Community Based Life Skills Program

 This program incorporates classroom instruction, hands on activities within the community, and individual counseling to teach needed life skills.
 The curriculum incorporates basic education skills, daily living skills, socialization, self-awareness, and pre-employment skills.
-This service is the only resource in the area that addresses the unique issues youth in foster care face as they transition into indepenance.
+This service is the only resource in the area that addresses the unique issues youth in foster care face as they transition into independence.

 Community Service Program